 The same competition offered another handy filler if there was nothing else happening.
 And it was free admission!
 The administrator of the Phoenix Facebook page was most helpful with directions and match details before I set off.

-The Englishmen went ahead on eight minutes when not for the first time, number 25 broke the French offside trap before continuing to round the keeper and slot home.
-The large pitch was conducive to open football which seemed to suit both sides.
+The Englishmen went ahead after eight minutes, when, not for the first time, number 25 broke the French offside trap before continuing to round the keeper and slot home.
+The large pitch was conducive to open football, which seemed to suit both sides.

-The lead was doubled after twenty-six minutes after the player wearing 94 chased a ball and won it out wide.
-With the goalie out of position the attacker scored in empty net from difficult angle.
-The deficit was halved just before the half hour mark as 99 scored with a speculative lob.
+The lead was doubled after twenty-six minutes, when the player wearing 94 chased a ball and won it out wide.
+With the goalie out of position, the attacker scored in an empty net from a difficult angle.
+The deficit was halved just before the half-hour mark as 99 scored with a speculative lob.

-Gaulois broke and missed good chance to restore parity.
+Gaulois broke and missed a good chance to restore parity.
 It was 3-1 when Phoenix’s 27 scored with a superb solo goal.
-The second half was a tight affair and most competitive.
-Gaulois had a goal chalked off and were then denied by an excellent save.
+The second half was a tight affair and extremely competitive.
+Gaulois had a goal chalked off and was then denied by an excellent save.

 I’d thoroughly enjoyed the match, before I took part in exercise of my own as I walked the mile or so up Ram Intra 14 to catch the 26 bus back to base.